Culture of Saint Vincent and the Grenadines

 Vincy Mas is the Caribbean's hottest summer festival.
 Taking place at the end of June beginning of July and spread over twelve days, this is a festival of steel pan, masquerade and calypso, packed with historical meaning and cultural pride.
 The festival provides fantastic entertainment for all the family with acts and shows such as the King and Queen of the Bands, Junior Carnival, the Miss Carnival beauty show, Steel Band and Calypso competitions and all kinds of different street parades.

 Music in Saint Vincent & the Grenadines

+Music is a big part of Vincentian culture.
+Every March, locals head to the Emerald Valley Resort on Saint Vincent for the Rhythm & Blues Festival, a two-day event of soulful Caribbean tunes.
 Gospel Fest takes place during the month of April and is a celebration of traditional Caribbean gospel music.
 Join in the festivities at many locations all over the island of Saint Vincent - this is a showcase of the best of the gospel talent in Saint Vincent & the Grenadines.

 Bequia Regatta - Easter weekend